OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/register-with.md

 description: Using the Tentacle.exe command line executable to register this machine as a deployment target with an Octopus Server.
 ---

-Registers this machine as a deployment target with an Octopus Server
+Registers this machine as a deployment target with an Octopus Server.

 **Register with options**